Visa and work permit requirements for Europe

 We have produced a guide summarising the visa and work permit requirements for UK performers touring in Europe, as part of a range of support and services that we offer.
 In addition, the ISM is working with others in the creative industries to campaign for a reduction in the additional costs, delays and paperwork created by the Brexit agreement.

-In the absence of government guidance, we have tried our best to summarise a very complex issue.
-However, we cannot be completely certain that all the information provided is completely accurate, which is based on a vast amount of material available from each member state.
-The information will be regularly updated to reflect ongoing developments and if you spot anything we have potentially omitted, we would be grateful if you would share this with the ISM for review via [email protected].
+In response to a lack of clear, country-specific guidance and a need for our members to be able to access information for multiple countries as easily as possible, the ISM have tried our best to summarise a very complex issue.
+We believe the information provided is as accurate as possible considering the vast amount of material available from each member state.
+The information was last updated on 30 March 2021 and will be regularly updated to reflect ongoing developments.
+If you spot anything we have potentially omitted, we would be grateful if you would share this with the ISM for review via [email protected].

 About this document

 All UK nationals holding a valid passport (with at least six months' validity) can travel for up to 90 days in a 180-day period in the Schengen area under the visa-waiver regime.
 However, since 1 January 2021, UK nationals seeking to work in the EU are considered third-country nationals and may need a visa and/or work permit to do so.
 These rules are set by each member state.